 - Composition and melting point: Generally speaking, minerals rich in Fe and Mg have much higher melting points (~1470 K) than those that are rich in silica (SiO2) (~1070 K).
-Thus they are hotter as liquids.
+Thus when they are in a liquid state, they are hotter.
 These compositions are end members of a spectrum of compositions.
 Basic terminology:

 - Mafic: Rich in iron and magnesium, poor in silica (< 50%) (E.g. gabbro, right.)